espressif/esp-usb/device/esp_tinyusb/README.md

 ### USB PHY configuration & Self-Powered Device

-For self-powered devices, monitoring the VBUS voltage is required.
-To do this:
+For self-powered USB devices, the peripheral must be able to detect the VBUS voltage to know when it is connected to, or disconnected from, a USB host.

+To enable this:

-- Configure a GPIO pin as an input, using an external voltage divider or comparator to detect the VBUS state.
+- Connect VBUS to a GPIO input (typically through a voltage divider or external comparator).
-- Set `self_powered = true` and assign the VBUS monitor GPIO in the `tinyusb_config_t` structure.
+- Set `self_powered = true` and assign the VBUS monitor GPIO in `tinyusb_config_t`.

 ```c
   #include "tinyusb_default_config.h"